Dunbartonshire: Name

 The town name "Dumbarton" comes from the Scottish Gaelic Dùn Breatainn meaning "fort of the Britons".
 Historically, the spelling of the county town and the county were not standardised.
 By the 18th century the names "County of Dunbarton" and "County of Dumbarton" were used interchangeably.
 The n in "Dunbarton" represents the etymology Dùn "fort"; the "m" in "Dumbarton" reflects a pronunciation with assimilation of /n/ to the labial /m/, due to the influence of the neighbouring labial /b/ sound.

 Different county bodies used the two spellings: the Dunbarton County Constabulary were formed in 1857 by the Commissioners of Supply for the County of Dunbarton.

 In 1890 elected county councils were established under the Local Government (Scotland) Act 1889, which referred to the area as the "County of Dumbarton".
 However, one of the county council's first acts was to adopt an official seal, for which it chose to use the spelling "Dunbarton", with an "n", as being closer to the name's etymology, despite protests from some residents who maintained that the spelling with an "m" was better established in general usage.
 The town of Dumbarton continued to use the spelling with an "m".
-Statutory recognition of the spelling with an "n" being used for the county came with the Local Government (Scotland) Act 1947.
+Statutory recognition of the spelling with an "n" being used for the county came with the Local Government (Scotland) Act 1947 (10 & 11 Geo.
+6. c.
+43).